amandeepmittal/amanhimself.dev/content/posts/safe-area-context-in-react-native-apps.md

 ![cover image](https://www.freecodecamp.org/news/content/images/size/w2000/2021/10/2-1.png)

-Most devices nowadays come with a notch.
+Most devices nowadays come with a notch or some kind of status bar.
 Therefore, when building a mobile application using React Native, it is vital to ensure that the content of an app screen is rendered correctly across different types of devices.

-In this article, let's take a look two different approaches to make app screens in React Native to avoid the content being positioned behind a notch or status bar.
+In this article, let's take a look at two different approaches to make app screens in React Native to avoid the content being positioned behind a notch or status bar.

 The first approach will discuss `SafeAreaView` component from React Native components API.
 The second approach will discuss the advantage of using [react-native-safe-area-context](https://amanhimself.dev/blog/safe-area-context-in-react-native-apps/) open source library and how it provides a cross-platform solution.